phunanon/Insitux/README.md

 ;Returns a string repeated a specified number of times (str* "x" 6) → "xxxxxx"

+;Returns the code associated with a string's first or Nth character, or null ;Or returns a string with the associated supplied character code (char-code "hello")   → 104
+(char-code "hello" 1) → 101
+(char-code "hello" 9) → null
+(char-code 104)       → "h"

 ;Returns the keys and values of a dictionary
 (var d {0 1 :a "hello" "hi" 123})
 (keys d) → [0 :a "hi"]